mattrondel/D415/Glossary_and_Acronyms.md

 ### VNFI -

-## CVSS - free and open industry standard for assessing the severity of computer system security vulnerabilities
+### CVSS
-It's a way to evaluate and rank reported vulnerabilities in a standardized and repeatable way.
+Free and open industry standard for assessing the severity of computer system security vulnerabilities It's a way to evaluate and rank reported vulnerabilities in a standardized and repeatable way.